rust-lang/reference/src/attributes.md

 - Features
   - `feature` — Used to enable unstable or experimental compiler features.
 See [The Unstable Book] for features implemented in `rustc`.
+- Type System
+  - [`non_exhaustive`] — Indicate that a type will have more fields/variants
+    added in future.

 [Doc comments]: comments.md#doc-comments
 [ECMA-334]: https://www.ecma-international.org/publications/standards/Ecma-334.htm